 Have you ever asked for a referral?

-Did the person you asked answer with a stock response like, “let me think about it.”?
+Did the person you ask pause and then answer with a stock response like, “let me think about it.”?

-Or, did she almost automatically shift her posture, and by sitting back in her chair, shifting in her seat, or crossing her arms?
-With the shifting movement, the person is subconsciously trying to put distance between themselves and your request.
-The shift indicates discomfort.
+Or, did they automatically shift posture – leaning back in the chair and shifting in the seat?
+With the shifting movement, they are subconsciously trying to put distance between themselves and your request.
+The shift indicates discomfort as does the stock answer of “thinking about it.”

 Why does that happen?

-Because you attempted to manufacture a referral… meaning you tried to create one that doesn’t exist.
+Because you attempted to manufacture a referral… meaning you tried to create a referral that doesn’t exist.

-Now, you could argue that asking allows the other person to start thinking about who to refer to you.
+Now, let’s address the elephant in the room before we move on.
+Some could argue that “asking” allows the other person to start thinking about who to refer to you.

-But, answer this… how often – once you ask – do they get back to you with a list of names of people who want to meet with you to learn about your service.
+But, consider how often – after you ask – do the people you ask really get back to you with a list of names of prospects who want to meet you and talk about working with you.

 They just don’t do it.

-And if they do get back to you they give you vague contact information or tell you not to use their name.
+And if they do get back to you, they give you vague contact information or tell you not to use their name.
+And they certainly don’t connect you to the prospect.

-The reason for that is when you manufacture a referral – one you ask for – you are attempting to artificially create or “manufacture” a vital piece of the referral process that must occur naturally.
-When you attempt to artificially create this key piece you force the referral process and once forced the referral process never works the way it was intended.
+When you manufacture a referral – one you ask for – you are attempting to artificially create or “manufacture” a vital piece of the referral process that must occur naturally.
+When you attempt to artificially create this vital piece you force the referral process and once forced the referral process never works the way it was intended.

-So, what is this vital piece of the referral process?
+So, what is this vital piece of the referral process that cannot be manufactured, artificially created or forced?
+What is it that must occur naturally?

 SECTION 1: Understanding the Referral Players and Their Roles